 The film portrays PL Travers as a harsh, vindictive, rude, pompous woman who makes the most ridiculous demands of the production team because she does not want her titular character to be “whimsical” like other Walt Disney characters.
 Along the way, as Walt tries to get the rights to the film from her, she absolutely demands that there be no animation.

-Walt and his team try to bribe, manipulate, and push Mrs. Travers into selling them the rights to Mary Poppins, but it seems no matter what they do, Mrs. Travers is an elephant in a china shop.
+Walt and his team try to bribe, manipulate, and push Mrs. Travers into selling them the rights to Mary Poppins, but it seems no matter what they do, Mrs. Travers is an elephant in a china shop causing havoc wherever she goes.

 Meanwhile, you get some insight into her background with flashbacks to her childhood and the time with her dad.

 Tom Hanks and Emma Thompson deliver an outstanding and award winning performance as Walt Disney and PL Travers.
-I was impressed with everything about this film and I highly recommend it to those looking for an inspirational story.
+I was impressed with everything about this film.
+It is amazing story of two creators who are colliding with their different personalities.
+I highly recommend it to those looking for an inspirational story.

 PARENTAL CONCERNS: Mild language, scenes of intoxication, mild thematic elements